auth0/docs/articles/cms/wordpress/installation.md

 ## Setup Wizard

 The Setup Wizard will attempt to create all the necessary components needed to use Auth0 on your WordPress site.
-If you have an existing Application or database Connection you want to use, please see the [Manual Setup](#manual-setup) steps below.
+If you have an existing Application or Database Connection you want to use, please see the [Manual Setup](#manual-setup) steps below.

-### Option 1: Standard Setup
+### Option 1: standard setup

-This will create and configure an Application and a database Connection for this site.
+This will create and configure an Application and a Database Connection for this site.

-First, [follow the instructions here](/api/management/v2/get-access-tokens-for-test#get-access-tokens-manually) to generate an Auth0 Management API token.
-Once the token is generated, make a note of the domain name used in the "Identifier" field under the **Settings** tab.
-For example, if your Identifier is `https://tenant-name.auth0.com/api/v2/`, then the tenant Domain is `tenant-name.auth0.com`.
+First, [follow the instructions](/api/management/v2/get-access-tokens-for-test#get-access-tokens-manually) for generating a Management API token.
+Once the token is generated, make a note of the domain name used in the **Identifier** field under the **Settings** tab.
+For example, if your Identifier is `https://tenant-name.auth0.com/api/v2/`, then the tenant domain is `tenant-name.auth0.com`.
 [More about tenant Domains can be found here](https://auth0.com/docs/getting-started/the-basics#domains).

-Back in the Setup Wizard in the WordPress admin, click **Standard**.
+Back in the WordPress admin's Setup Wizard, click **Standard**.
 In the modal that appears, click **Start Standard Setup**.

 ![WordPress Installation standard setup fields](/media/articles/cms/wordpress/setup-wizard-social-modal.png)

-Enter the tenant Domain and API token from above.
+Enter the tenant domain and API token from above.
 This token is only used for the setup process and will not be saved in the database.

 If the first part of the setup successfully completes, you'll see the "Configure your social connections" screen.
 Click **Next** to continue the setup process by migrating your administrator account.